jsonwebtoken vs passport vs @nestjs/passport vs express-jwt

 • jsonwebtoken:

-jsonwebtoken is a standalone library that can be used in any Node.js application.
-It does not depend on any framework, making it versatile for various use cases.
-Developers can use it to create and verify JWTs independently of the web framework being used.
+jsonwebtoken is a standalone library that works with any Node.js application.
+It does not depend on any framework, making it versatile for use in both Express and non-Express applications.
+However, it does not provide any built-in middleware or integration features.

 • passport: